2023 Best Value Precision Metal Working Associate Degree Schools in the Middle Atlantic Region

 Top 10 Best Precision Metal Working Associate Degree Schools

-Out-of-state tuition fees for undergraduate students at Thaddeus Stevens College of Technology are $8,450 per year.
+Thaddeus Stevens College of Technology undergraduate students pay an average of $8,450 in tuition and fees each year.
 After completing their Associate Degree, precision metal working graduates from Thaddeus Stevens College of Technology carry an average student debtload of $9,868.

-As a testament to the quality of education it offers, Thaddeus Stevens College of Technology also is in the top 10% of our Best Precision Metal Working Associate Degree Trade Schools in the Middle Atlantic Region ranking.
+Thaddeus Stevens College of Technology excels when it comes to quality.
+It’s ranked in the top 10% of all schools on our Best Precision Metal Working Associate Degree Trade Schools in the Middle Atlantic Region list.

 Out-of-state tuition fees for undergraduate students at MVCC are $8,211 per year.
 The average amount in student loans that precision metal working majors at MVCC take out while working on their Associate Degree is $8,576.

-Out-of-state tuition fees for undergraduate students at Monroe Community College are $10,468 per year.
+The average tuition and fees for an out-of-state undergraduate student at Monroe Community College are $10,468 a year.
 After completing their Associate Degree, precision metal working graduates from Monroe Community College carry an average student debtload of $11,710.

 Out-of-state tuition fees for undergraduate students at Triangle Tech - Dubois are $18,449 per year.
 While working on their Associate Degree, precision metal working majors at Triangle Tech - Dubois accumulate an average of around $13,715 in student debt.
 The average monthly payment of a loan this size is about $169, assuming that the borrower is on a 10-year repayment plan.

-You’ll be in good company if you decide to attend Triangle Tech - Sunbury.
-It ranked #5 on our 2023 Best Value Precision Metal Working Associate Degree Schools in the Middle Atlantic Region list.
+You’ll join some of the best and brightest minds around you if you attend Triangle Tech - Sunbury.
+The school came in at #5 on this year’s Best Value Precision Metal Working Associate Degree Schools in the Middle Atlantic Region list.
 Triangle Tech - Sunbury is a fairly small private for-profit school located in the rural area of Sunbury.

-Triangle Tech - Greensburg ranked #6 on this year’s Best Value Precision Metal Working Associate Degree Schools in the Middle Atlantic Region list.
-Triangle Tech - Greensburg is a small private for-profit school located in the large suburb of Greensburg.
+Triangle Tech - Greensburg came in at #6 in this year’s edition of the Best Value Precision Metal Working Associate Degree Schools in the Middle Atlantic Region ranking.
+Triangle Tech - Greensburg is a small private for-profit school located in the suburb of Greensburg.

-Out-of-state tuition fees for undergraduate students at Triangle Tech - Greensburg are $18,513 per year.
+The average tuition and fees for an out-of-state undergraduate student at Triangle Tech - Greensburg are $18,513 a year.
 After completing their Associate Degree, precision metal working graduates from Triangle Tech - Greensburg carry an average student debtload of $15,413.

 Pennsylvania College of Technology came in at #7 in this year’s edition of the Best Value Precision Metal Working Associate Degree Schools in the Middle Atlantic Region ranking.
 Located in the small city of Williamsport, Penn College is a public school with a small student population.